I received a gift pack from Krusteaz to facilitate this post. All opinions remain my own.

 - Toss what doesn’t work.
 Did your family have a tradition that still makes you cringe when you think about it?
 Did you do something last year that was an epic failure?
 For me, the idea of wearing matching Christmas pajamas sounds horrifying, however there are many families that feel it is a highlight of the holiday festivities.
 You aren’t under any obligation to do something with your own family that doesn’t work for you.
 This may also include how, where, and with whom you want to spend the holidays, such as Christmas day.
 So ignore your mother-in-law’s critique that “that’s not the way we do things” and find what actually does work for your family.

 - Get inspired.
+Check out even more holiday traditions for couples here.
 What holiday events are going on in your city?
 What cool things are your Facebook friends posting about?
 Is there anything that you’ve experienced once and would like to again?
 On our second date, my husband and I went to a German Christmas market in Philadelphia and we’ve done it every year since because of the sentimental value of the date.
 What are you favorite hobbies and how can they tie into the holidays?
 We chose cookie making because I like to bake, and well, my husband likes to eat them.

 - Reflect on Your Relationship.
 Create a tradition of reflecting on your past year together and making plans for the upcoming ones.
 I have created printables to help you do just that, including a Year in Review printable kit for reflection of the last year of memories.
 For the year ahead you can make a Date Night Bucket List with these printables or a Couples Vision Board.